FStarLang/fstar-vscode-assistant/README.md

 * Basic syntax highlighting
 * Incrementally checking the contents of a file, rechecking only the suffix of file that changed
+* Verify the file on open, on save, or with Ctrl+.
 * Gutter status icons to show which parts of the file are proven and which are currently in progress
 * Diagnostic squigglies for errors and warnings
 * Support for workspace folders and .fst.config.json files, to configure how F* is used through the editor for a project